HigherLevelDev/hldk/README.md

 2. Set up your Anthropic API key in `.env`
 3. Verify and install required tools (Node.js 21+ and pnpm)
 4. (Optional) Set up audio transcription
-5. Run the HLDK server
+5. Run the HLDK server with ./hldk.sh
 6. Access the web UI in your browser at http://localhost:3010
 7. Import your local git repo as a workspace
 8. Chat with the SE Agent to make updates to your system